IamAScappy/Metatron/README.md

 ```

 ## License
-Metatron and its assets are released under the [Apache Version 2.0 License](LICENSE)
+Metatron and its assets are released under the [MIT License](LICENSE)